Protect Your Business by Learning the Top 20 Chargeback Risk Factors

 Missing the Signature

 You don’t necessarily need customers to sign for every single delivery.
 However, it’s a good idea to request signature confirmation for delivery of expensive, high-ticket items.
 This serves as insurance to help prove that you kept your side of the deal by shipping the item, and that the customer received it.

 Live Service Unavailable

-We already mentioned that slow response can cause trouble.
+We already mentioned that slow response can increase your chargeback risk.
 Well, no response is even worse.
 A chatbot service can be very helpful to initiate interactions with customers, but you need to have humans available to take-over at the right time and address any more complex matters.

 Vague Product Descriptions

 Online customers can’t get the “touch and feel” effect they would in a brick-and-mortar store; your product descriptions will have to suffice instead.
 If your products are not laid-out in detail, two things can happen: shoppers will not buy, or disappointed customers will file chargebacks.
 You need to spell-out each item by color, size, weight, functions, capability, battery life…anything you can think of to give your customers a realistic expectation of what will arrive.

 Not Verifying Customers

 Some merchants choose to avoid antifraud tools like CVV verification or 3-D Secure, fearing that they’ll create too much friction.
 That’s a mistake; these tools are at your disposal for a reason, so take advantage of them!
 CVV verification is widely seen as a common practice these days, while 3-D Secure is an opt-in program for customers who want to use the service.
 There’s not really a great reason to avoid either.